u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/auth/2fa.rst

-On the login page, input the username and password of the account for which you set up :abbr:`2FA (two-factor authentication)`, rather than immediately enter Odoo you will now get a second log-in screen:
+On the login page, input the username and password of the account for which you set up :abbr:`2FA (two-factor authentication)`, rather than immediately enter Thrive Bureau ERP you will now get a second log-in screen:

 .. figure:: 2fa/2fa_input.png
    :align: center